wazo-platform/wazo-doc/source/ecosystem/devices.rst

 The rows have the following meaning:

 Provisioning
-   Is the device supported by the :ref:`auto-provisioning <provisioning>` system ?
+   Is the device supported by the :ref:`auto-provisioning <provisioning>` system?

 H-A
-   Is the device supported by the :ref:`high availability <high-availability>` system ?
+   Is the device supported by the :ref:`high availability <high-availability>` system?

 Directory XiVO
-   Is the device supported by the :ref:`remote directory <remote-directory>` ?
-In other word, is it possible to consult the XiVO's remote directory from the device ?
+   Is the device supported by the :ref:`remote directory <remote-directory>`?
+In other word, is it possible to consult the XiVO's remote directory from the device?

 Funckeys
-   How many function keys can be configured on the device from the Wazo web interface ?
+   How many function keys can be configured on the device from the Wazo web interface?

    The number of function keys that can be configured on a device is not necessarily the same as the number of physical function keys the device has.
 For example, an Aastra 6757i has 12 physical